 When adding sensory room equipment, think about getting them to move in different ways (up, down, side to side, back and forth, etc.) and use each muscle group.
 Also, see my posts on gymnastics for kids for simple gymnastics kids can do at home!

 Giving your child opportunities to hang will strengthen their upper body and give them a sense of risk-taking.
 Playground swinging bars can easily be hung with hooks screwed into the ceiling.
 Pull up bars that attach and easily unattach to door frames are great, but they are too high for a small kid to reach.
-Gymnastics bars for home use are easily bought on Amazon, here’s one that folds when not in use!
+My kids play on our home gymnastics bar every day.
+I have that and some other gymnastics equipment info in this post.
 A simple rope hung from the ceiling also encourages climbing, especially if you put a bell or something at the top as an incentive!

 Having a sensory swing for autism has become popular, but swinging is beneficial for everyone.
 The movement a swing provides is harder to duplicate naturally without equipment.
 Rocking chairs are a similar feeling as swinging, and easy to do together, rocking horses are the same but easy for them to do on their own!
 A rocking horse also helps their torso strength.